-Analysing data split into journeys within, to, from and through the city and established outlined an initial user matrix
+Analysing data split of journeys travelled within, to & from, and through Bath to establish an initial people and places street user matrix

 Phase 2: The lever option.

 Based on evidence, a variety of high-level measures have been developed.
 These measures can be 'pulled on', like a lever, and support the delivery of the vision and transport goals